supercollider/supercollider/README_WINDOWS.md

     the window.

 3. the generator to use
-  - The generator can be selected in a dialog that opens, when you hit the 'Configure' button.
+  - The generator can be selected in a dialog that opens when you hit the 'Configure' button.
 Make sure to pick the 64-bit toolchain.

 4. the path to the toolchain